dpsmith/linux/Documentation/security/launch-integrity/principles.rst

 -------------

 Static launch is the system launch associated with the power cycle of the CPU.
-Thus static launch refers to the classical power-on boot where the initialization event is the release of the CPU from reset and the system firmware is the software payload that brings the system up to a running state.
+Thus, static launch refers to the classical power-on boot where the initialization event is the release of the CPU from reset and the system firmware is the software payload that brings the system up to a running state.
 Since static launch is the system launch associated with the beginning of the